 • NSBmYWN0cyBhYm91dCBmb29kIHdhc3RlIGFuZCBodW5nZXIgfCBXb3JsZCBGb29kIFByb2dyYW1tZTogaHR0cHM6Ly93d3cud2ZwLm9yZy9zdG9yaWVzLzUtZmFjdHMtYWJvdXQtZm9vZC13YXN0ZS1hbmQtaHVuZ2Vy

 Software has the potential to boost productivity and efficiency in small businesses, with the social benefit of helping entrepreneurs make headway when they need the most help.
 In other areas, software can improve a business’s overall sustainability.
 Leading Enterprise Resource Planning (ERP) software firm SAP’s Sustainability Solutions can help a business to improve its environmental performance, transition to circular economy models, ensure transparency in their supply chains, accurately account for and report their carbon emissions, drive sustainable product innovation, and integrate sustainability data into their processes and thus improve resource-use efficiency.
-One example of this is its SAP’s Intelligent Agriculture' software which enables agribusinesses to sustainably increase farming efficiency by digitising farming processes form plan-to harvest increasing yields and farming efficiency.
+One example of this is SAP’s Intelligent Agriculture' software which enables agribusinesses to sustainably increase farming efficiency by digitising farming processes form plan-to harvest increasing yields and farming efficiency.

 Most of the water on Earth is saline (i.e. oceans), with freshwater making up just 3%10 .
-Rising global population and climate change are increasing water scarcity and insecurity.
+The rising global population and climate change are increasing water scarcity and insecurity.
 Ageing infrastructure, often driven by poor water-related governance in some developed countries in North America and Europe, is responsible for the loss of considerable freshwater volumes on an ongoing basis.
 For instance, it is estimated that 2 trillion gallons of drinking water, which is equivalent to 15% of total fresh water supplies, is lost to leaks in the US every year.11 Innovative water technology, such as smart metering and analytics, help increase efficiency of water systems, identifying leaks and therefore reducing water loss.
-Companies which increase resource efficiency, facilitate recycling and advancing the development of a circular economy should yield larger net gains within the global economy.
-Xylem is a water technology company which develops and maintains solutions for the delivery and use of drinking water, as well as the treatment of wastewater on an industrial scale.
-The largest source of its revenue is derived from water infrastructure designed to collect, treat and distribute wastewater.
-It also offers water solutions and services to commercial, residential and industrial clients alongside advanced, ‘smart’ water meters and analytics.
-The company’s commitment to research and development allows it to develop sophisticated ways to improve efficiency and reduce needless waste from inadequate water distribution systems or lack of detailed measurement capabilities.
-As global water demand rises with population growth, it is estimated that almost six billion people will suffer from clean water scarcity by 2050, further strengthening the demand to minimise its loss.12
+Companies which increase resource efficiency, facilitate recycling and advance the development of a circular economy should yield larger net gains within the global economy.

 • TmF0aW9uYWwgRm9vdHByaW50IGFuZCBCaW9jYXBhY2l0eSBBY2NvdW50cyAyMDIyLCBvdmVyc2hvb3RkYXkub3JnL2hvdyBtYW55IGVhcnRo